State of the Industry Impacts Timeshare Exit (2026 Guide)

 • Others are shifted into new obligations

 Consolidation is designed to optimize portfolios, not to facilitate timeshare contract termination.
-If a resort is not actively right-sizing or offering a surrender path, many owners naturally look to the resale market as their next option—only to discover that selling a timeshare is often far more difficult than they were originally led to believe.
+If a resort is not actively right-sizing or offering a reasonable surrender path, many owners naturally look to the resale market as their next option—only to discover that selling a timeshare is often far more difficult than they were originally led to believe.

 Why Can’t Most Owners Sell Their Timeshare?